daveho/freepoll/README.md

 the question correctly.
 But you can't actually find out which specific choices the students made in their responses!
 (I am trying to avoid going into an extended rant about how frustrating this is.
-Suffice it to say that I think this is highly sub-optimal.)
+Suffice it to say that I think this is ridiculous and stupid.)

 So, what I want is a portable, open source client program that gives me full access to the students' responses.
 This is what I would like FreePoll to be.

-## Technical details
+# Technical details

 [Jason Siefken](https://www.math.toronto.edu/siefkenj/homepage/index.html)
 has already done the hard part, which is reverse-engineering enough of the